iamdeepta/React-Prac/README.md

 https://ticx9.csb.app/

-# Things that used in this project
+# Things that are used in this project

 1. React Hooks (useState & useEffect)
 2. React Router